 takoyaki.
 Fried octopus balls, an Osaka specialty, are actually balls of grilled batter with chopped octopus inside.
 They’re topped with a dark sweet/savory sauce, Japanese mayo, seasoning, and dried bonito flakes.

 buta-no-kakuni.
-Braised pork belly is actually an Okinawan dish, but is popular in U.S. izakayas.
+Braised pork belly is most commonly found in Southern Japan (Kyushu or Okinawa), but is popular in U.S. izakayas.
 The fall-off-the-bone tenderness of the braised meat and the sweet-savory sauce it’s simmered in are really a treat.
 This is a very rich dish, though the fat is pretty well rendered and melts in your mouth.

 yakitori.
 Technically grilled chicken, many izakayas have grilled vegetables, mushrooms, fish, shrimp, beef, pork, duck or other meats, poultry, and seafood.
 You can often order it with salt (shio) or sauce.
 I prefer salt for most things since it’s lighter, but you may find you prefer sauce.

 Order and eat your dishes at a leisurely pace.
 Take your time.
 Savor the food, drink, and conversation.
 If you’re reaching the point where you’re starting to feel full, or the hour is getting late, it’s time for the final course.
 Traditionally, Japanese diners will finish off an izakaya night with a rice or noodle dish.

 ramen.
 This noodle soup is always fun.
 I prefer tonkotsu ramen, which is a slow stewed pork bone broth.
 Rich umami and oh so decadent.
 There are also soy, salt, and miso broths.
 Explore.
 Find which one you like best.
 Some places will also have dry ramen or even cold dry ramen in summertime.